Orbifold diagrams: Characterising the algebras arising from orbifold diagrams

 \subsection{Modules for the skew group algebra $B_G$}

-For the rest of the paper, we assume that $\OO$ is a Grassmannian orbifold diagram of type $(k,n)$ and of order $d$.
+For the rest of the paper, we assume that $\OO$ is a Grassmannian orbifold diagram of type $(k,n)$ and of order $d$, see Definition~\ref{def:DefOrbiDiagram}.
+In particular, $k=n_0w_+$ for $w_+$ a common winding number of all strands.
 Thus its universal cover $\mathcal P = {\sym}_d(\OO)$ is a $d$-symmetric Grassmannian Postnikov diagram of type $(k,n)$.
 Our goal is to explain the relationship between the boundary algebras $B(\mathcal P)$ and $B(\OO)$ of the two diagrams.
 By the above results (Proposition~\ref{prop:boundary-alg-P} and Corollary~\ref{cor:boundary-alg-orbifold}), these algebras are isomorphic to (the opposites of) $B$ and $B_G$ respectively, independently of $\OO$ and its symmetrized version, so we will focus our attention on the algebras $B$ and $B_G$, for which we have a quiver description.

 The algebra $B$ and its singularity category have been thoroughly studied, see for instance \cite{JKS16}, \cite{DL16}, \cite{BBGE19}.
 We are interested in carrying out a similar study for $B_G$.